-In general, trajectory classification is comprised of three major steps: 1) Divide a trajectory into segments using segmentation methods.
+In general, trajectory classification is comprised of three major steps: (1) Divide a trajectory into segments using segmentation methods.
 Sometimes, each single point is regarded as a minimum inference unit.
-2) Extract features from each segment (or point).
-3) Build a model to classify each segment (or point).
-As a trajectory is essentially a sequence, we can leverage existing sequence inference models, such as Dynamic Bayesian Network (DBN), HMM and Conditional Random Field (CRF), which incorporate the information from local points (or segments) and the sequential patterns between adjacent points (or segments).
+(2) Extract features from each segment (or point).
+(3) Build a model to classify each segment (or point).
+As a trajectory is essentially a sequence, we can leverage existing sequence inference models, such as Dynamic Bayesian Network (DBN), HMM, and Conditional Random Field (CRF), which incorporate the information from local points (or segments) and the sequential patterns between adjacent points (or segments).

-Using a sequence of 802.11 radio signals, LOCADIO [50] employs a Hidden Markov Model to classify the motion of a device into two status: Still and Moving.
-Based on a trajectory of GSM signals, Timothy et al. [102] attempted to classify the mobility of a user into three status, consisting of stationary, walking and driving.
-Zhu et al. [158] aim to infer the status of a taxi, consisting of Occupied, Non-occupied, and Parked, according to its GPS trajectories.
+Using a sequence of 802.11 radio signals, LOCADIO [Krumm and Horvitz 2004] employs a hidden Markov model to classify the motion of a device into two statuses: Still and Moving.
+Based on a trajectory of GSM signals, Timothy et al. [2006] attempted to classify the mobility of a user into three statuses, consisting of stationary, walking, and driving.
+Zhu et al. [2011] aim to infer the status of a taxi, consisting of Occupied, Nonoccupied, and Parked, according to its GPS trajectories.
 They first seek the possible Parked places in a trajectory, using a stay point-based detection method.
-A taxi trajectory is then partitioned into segments by these Parked places (refer to Figure 6 D) for an example).
-For each segment, they extract a set of features incorporating the knowledge of a single trajectory, historical trajectories of multiple taxis, and geographic data like road networks and POIs.
-After that, a two-phase inference method is proposed to classify the status of a segment into either Occupied or Non-occupied.
-The method first uses the identified features to train a local probabilistic classifier and then globally considers travel patterns via a Hidden Semi-Markov Model.
+A taxi trajectory is then partitioned into segments by these Parked places (refer to Figure 6(d) for an example).
+For each segment, they extract a set of features incorporating the knowledge of a single trajectory, historical trajectories of multiple taxis, and geographic data like road networks and Points of Interest (POIs).
+After that, a two-phase inference method is proposed to classify the status of a segment into either Occupied or Nonoccupied.
+The method first uses the identified features to train a local probabilistic classifier and then globally considers travel patterns via a hidden semi-Markov model.